sestaton/Transposome/README.md

     cpan Module::CPANfile
     cpan `dump-cpanfile`

-If you run into issues, you may download the latest [release](https://github.com/sestaton/Transposome/releases) and install manually (see the [troubleshooting](https://github.com/sestaton/Transposome/wiki/Troubleshooting) page for more information) will the following commands.
+If you run into issues, you may download the latest [release](https://github.com/sestaton/Transposome/releases) and install manually (see the [troubleshooting](https://github.com/sestaton/Transposome/wiki/Troubleshooting) page for more information) with the following commands.

     tar xzf Transposome.tar.gz
     cd Transposome